cython/cython/docs/src/tutorial/cdef_classes.rst

-To make the class definitions visible to other modules, and thus allow for efficient C-level usage and inheritance outside of the module that implements them, we define them in a :file:`sin_of_square.pxd` file:
+To make the class definitions visible to other modules, and thus allow for efficient C-level usage and inheritance outside of the module that implements them, we define them in:

 .. literalinclude:: ../../examples/tutorial/cdef_classes/sin_of_square.pxd
+    :caption: sin_of_square.pxd

 Using this, we can now change our integration example: